simo955/simo955/README.md

 ### Ciao, nice to meet you 👋

-I am Simone, a Computer Scientist and Engineer currently working @Mia-Platform.
+I'm Simone, a Computer Scientist and Engineer currently working @Mia-Platform.
 I like to interpret graphs, build stuff from scratch, and dream big.

 ### 🎓 Education